playstation.com

 1. About Us and this Privacy Notice

-It is important that you read this Privacy Notice so that you are fully aware of how and why we are using your data.
+It is important that you read this Privacy Notice so that you are fully aware of how and why we are using your personal information.
 This Privacy Notice supplements other notices and privacy policies and is not intended to override them.

 2. Data Protection Principles

-SIEE will comply with data protection law and principles, which means that your data will be:
+We will comply with data protection law and principles, which means that your personal information will be:

 • Used lawfully, fairly and in a transparent way.